herrkraatz/react-unit-testing/README.md

 5. Put back CommentList and CommentBox Components in `app.js` and all tests will again pass.

+For more Unit Tests on React Components, see
+- Check out this example: https://medium.freecodecamp.org/the-right-way-to-test-react-components-548a4736ab22

 ### <a id="chapter2a2"></a>b.
 Unit Testing the Redux State

 As second example we'll check if our Reducer `src/reducers/comments.js` works correctly.